glitchedDoku/shadowrun_snes_notes/notes.markdown

 ### Legend
-The whole guide is oraganized in a big bulleted list.
+The whole guide is organized in a big bulleted list.
 **Interaction option**, **Item name** or **Person name** are highlighted in bold.
 *Keyword* are highlighted in italic, while newly learned keywords are highlighted as this: (*Learned Keyword*).
 [Speedrunning tricks]() should contain hyperlinks to videos or other resources